nxshell/nxshell/README.md

 Current NxShell Only supports Chinese and English, If you are good at language translation, please contact us.

 ## Real-world Uses
 Welcome to pull request [here](https://github.com/nxshell/nxshell/pulls), who use it in real team/company.
+We would love to have it in our list.

  - NxShell team
+ - ...

 <!--
 **nxshell/nxshell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.